Yard Debris Center

 Brush, limbs and trimmings should be cut to 6′ length and 4″ diameter.
 Items exceeding these specifications may be refused.

 Yard debris we cannot accept:

 • Grass Clippings

 • Building and Construction Materials

 The above listed items contaminate the composting process and cause equipment failure.
 However, Montgomery County Solid Waste District may accept some of these materials.
 Please call (937) 225-4999 for more information.

-Yard waste is also serviced by Waste Management along with your regular household trash.
-Simply place your yard debris in your trash toter for collection on your regular service day.
-Yard waste must fit inside your toter and need not be bagged.
-Waste Management will not collect separate bags or bundles of yard debris left next to your toters.
+Yard waste is also serviced by Rumpke along with your regular household trash.
+Simply place your yard debris in your trash cart for collection on your regular service day.
+Yard waste must fit inside your cart and need not be bagged.
+Rumpke will not collect separate bags or bundles of yard debris left next to your carts unless in Rumpke overage bags.
 Residents may also continue to take tree limbs and brush to the City’s Yard Debris Drop-off Center located on Woodman Center Drive.

 What happens to your yard debris?